Archaeology

 Undergraduate courses

-Most of our recommended upper-level courses for a focus in archaeology are anthropology science (SCI) credits.
+For students interested in archaeology, most of our recommended upper-level courses are anthropology science credits.

 At UTM, our faculty teaching and research specialties in archaeology include: